ibm-cloud-docs/solution-tutorials/vpc-transit.hidden.md

 {: #vpc-transit-route-spoke-and-transit-to-firewall-router}
 Routing all cloud traffic originating at the spokes through the transit VPC firewall-router in the same zone is accomplished by these routing table routes in the spoke egress routing table.

-Routes for the three zone configuration:
+Egress routes in spokes for the three zone configuration:

 zone|destination|next_hop
 --|--|--